 Parental controls allow you to determine what sites and apps your child can access with their smartphone, tablet or laptop.

-They also let you set limits on how long a child can spend on their device and even allow you to monitor exactly how they’re using it.
+They also let you set limits on how long a child can spend on their device and even allow you to monitor how they use it.

-Worried about kids running up high bills in app stores?
-Parental controls can take care of that too, by letting you set spending limits.
+Are you worried about kids running up high bills in app stores?
+Parental controls can take care of that by letting you set spending limits.
 Or you can set up your child’s phone so they can’t spend any money at all.

 Parental control apps

-There are a number of great apps out there that’ll give you the parental controls you need to help keep your child safe and make sure they don’t run up a huge bill.
+There are a number of great apps out there that’ll give you the parental controls you need to help keep your child safe and ensure they don’t run up a huge bill.

-Here at Uswitch, we’ve found that the easiest to use and most comprehensive app for parental controls is Google’s Family Link.
-And best of all, it’s free to download and there’s no charge for using the service.
+Here at Uswitch, we’ve found that Google's Family Link is the easiest-to-use and most comprehensive app for parental control.
+Best of all, it’s free to download, and there’s no charge for using the service.

-The good news is, Google Family Link works on any Apple or Android devices.
+The good news is Google Family Link works on any Apple or Android device.

-The only caveat is that to be able to use Google Family Link, the parent’s Android handset or tablet will need to have to an up-to-date version of Android.
-If you’re not sure what software your device uses, you can check by first heading to the ‘Settings’ section of your phone.
+The only caveat is that to use Google Family Link, the parent’s Android handset or tablet will need an up-to-date version of Android.
+If you’re unsure what software your device uses, you can check by first heading to your phone's ‘Settings’ section.

-If the parent’s device is an iPhone or iPad, it’ll need to be running the iOS 12 version of Apple’s software or later.
-To check which version your device is on, open the settings app and then head to ‘About’.
+If the parent’s device is an iPhone or iPad, it’ll need to run the iOS 12 version of Apple’s software or later.
+To check which version your device is on, open the settings app and head to ‘About’.
 You’ll find the number of your software under ‘Version’.

-• Irrespective of which device you own, if you don’t already have a Google account you’ll have to sign up for one.
-Signing up for Google account takes a matter of minutes.
+Irrespective of which device you own, if you don’t already have a Google account, you’ll have to sign up for one.
+Signing up for a Google account takes a matter of minutes.
 All you need to do is fill in your details on the Google account sign-up page.

 From within Family Link.
 Tap the + button and then follow the instructions: